foobar41/GrainHub-final/README.md

   - PASS_SEC = This is used for encrypting the password and can be named anything.
   - JWT_SEC = This will be used for initialization of JWT Token and can be named anything as per convenience.
   - STRIPE_KEY = Here, the url of the stripe key must be provided.
-  - CLOUD_NAME = This is the cloud name used for cloudinary.
-  - CLOUDINARY_API_KEY = This is the api key used for cloudinary.
-  - CLOUDINARY_API_SECRET = This is the api secret key of cloudinary account

 ★ Now, we have to install several dependencies.